plabayo/rama/docs/book/src/rust.md

 Rama is developed with a multithreaded Async work-stealing runtime in mind, using Tokio.
 For ergonomic reasons it makes heavy use of generics on top of that.
-Combining this with the fact that Rust still has some surfaces it has to smooth out, makes it that you want to make sure you have a solid foundation in Rust, prior to being able to fully understand the Rama codebase.
+Combining this with the fact that Rust still has some surfaces it has to smooth out, makes it that you want to make sure you have a solid foundation of Rust, prior to being able to fully understand the Rama codebase.